Can't Hold Us: Music video

 Macklemore premiered the music video for "Can't Hold Us" on April 17, 2013.
 The video was directed by Ryan Lewis, Jason Koenig and Jon Jon Augustavo, and shooting took place for 17 days, on 2 continents and 16 different shoots, ranging from the Pacific Northwest to Southern California to New Zealand at Cathedral Cove where scenes for The Chronicles of Narnia: Prince Caspian were also shot.
 Several prominent parts were filmed on the tall ship Lady Washington.

 The video won two MTV Video Music Awards for Best Hip-Hop Video and Director of Photography Jason Koenig, and Mego Lin won Best Cinematography, the video was nominated for Best Direction and Best Editing Nomination to Jason Koenig and Ryan Lewis.
 It also was placed at No. 12 on BET Notarized Top 100 in 2013.
 It was nominated for Best Music Video at the 2014 Grammy Awards.
+It reached 1 billion views in December 2022.